mjago/CW/README.md

 ### Note:

  - Requires Ruby 2+
  - Tested on OS X, and Linux.
+A Vagrantfile is available in the root directory.

 # Example CW Script